mhaugrud/msumcspy/_sources/ClassesDiggingDeeper/MoreInheritance.rst

 .. note::
    This form of inheritance is called **augmentation**.
-The child class has a new capability that was not available in the parent.
+The child class has a method (with a name different than any in the parent class) giving it a new capability not available in the parent.

 .. index:: class diagram; inheritance